 History UnErased's theory of change is rooted in the belief that visibility and representation evolve cultural mindsets towards a more respectful and accepting world.

 History UnErased's executive leadership was asked to author the National Council for the Social Studies (NCSS) position statement on teaching LGBTQ-inclusive US history and social studies (approved by the NCSS Board in September 2019).
-We also supported Illinois's efforts in passing legislation mandating LGBTQ-inclusive curriculum, and we are currently supporting education leaders and legislators in Maine, Massachusetts, California, Ohio, Wisconsin, and Maryland.
+We are also advising educational leaders and politicians as they craft new policies mandating the inclusion of LGBTQ history.
+Several states have already instituted these policies, including CA, NJ, CO, IL, OR, and MD.

 "Like History UnErased, we want to make sure that the students and educators who come after us are not just better off, but are better than us, better at understanding, better at empathy, better at creating a world where all people belong." - Tina L. Haefner, President of NCSS